stephenscripts/Effective-C/NOTES/Chapter Two.md

 A constant value refers to literal constants (for example, 1, 'a', or 0xFF), enum members, and the results of operators such as alignof or sizeof; not const-qualified objects.

+Object types have alignment requirements that place restrictions on the addresses at which objects of that type may be allocated.
+An alignment represents the number of bytes between successive addresses at which a given object can be allocated.
+CPUs may have different behavior when accessing aligned data (for example, the data address is a multiple of the data size) versus unaligned data.